tournament-js/tournament/doc/base.md

  When guarding on `!trn.unscorable()` like this `tournament` will never log anything during a `trn.score()` call as they will always work.

- The reasons are currently hardcoded inside the the Base class and implementations internal `verify` functions.
+ The reasons are currently hardcoded inside the the base class and implementations internal `verify` functions.
 Typical faults include:

  - parameters not integers, scores not an array of numbers
  - scores not the same length as the player array